IoanGogozan/IoanGogozan/README.md

 - 👋 Hi, I’m @IoanGogozan
 - 👀 I’m interested in web dev
 - 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on building websites
+- 💞️ I’m looking to collaborate on building web apps
 - 📫 How to reach me, just here on github

 <!---